 - Works well for patients with severe disease and frequent exacerbations

-- The medicine is delivered constantly for 10-15 minutes providing relief during a bad breathing episode
+- The medicine is delivered constantly for several minutes providing relief during a bad breathing episode

-- Easier for individuals who have trouble coordinating deep inhalation with activation of medication
+- Easier for individuals who have trouble coordinating deep inhalation with activation of medicine

 Potential Nebulizer Drawbacks: